JQnicoKA/Verbs_Spanish/README.md

 .txt dosyası, yedeklemelerinizi aşağıdaki kodla gruplandırır:
 - düzensiz fiillerin bir kısmı için + puanınız
 - v klasik fiillerin bir kısmı için + puanınız

+WHAT DID I DO IN THIS PROJECT ?
+-Everything, i did it by my own